outcomesinsights/conceptql/doc/spec.md

 }
 ```

-With a `numeric` node defined, we could introduce a sum node that will sum by patient and type.
+With a `numeric` operator defined, we could introduce a sum operator that will sum by patient and type.
 This allows us to implement the Charlson comorbidity algorithm:
 ```ConceptQL
 {
    sum: [